rnestler/rnestler.github.io-source/content/articles/2017/2017-04-19_visiting_krakow_hackerspace.rst

 related to tracking the radiosondes.

 .. figure:: /images/tour_de_hackerspace/krakow/krakow_radio_sonde_tracking.jpg
-    :alt: Antenna used to track radiosondes
+    :alt: Setup used to track radiosondes
     :align: center
     :width: 80%
     :figwidth: 80%

-    Antenna used to track radiosondes
+    Setup used to track radiosondes

 .. figure:: /images/tour_de_hackerspace/krakow/krakow_radio_sonde_coverage.jpg
-    :alt: Tracking coverage achieved with the antenna above
+    :alt: Tracking coverage achieved with the setup above
     :align: center
     :width: 80%
     :figwidth: 80%

-    Tracking coverage achieved with the antenna above
+    Tracking coverage achieved with the setup above

 Since I took myself quite some time to have a look at the city (Which is amazing, I can definitely recommend a visit to the `Wawel Castle`_ and the